Michael M. Sailo

 Michael Malsawmzela Sailo (16 November 1979 – 7 April 2017), also known as Ace Man, was a rap singer from Mizoram, India.
 He introduced rap music in Mizoram.

 Early life

-Michael M Sailo was born to Lalsanga Sailo and Nunthari Sailo in Aizawl.
+Michael Malsawmzela Sailo was born to Lalsanga Sailo and Nunthari Sailo in Aizawl.
 He first studied in Pune.
 He joined Spicer Adventist University where he won medals at singing competitions.

 Career

 At university he met an African group that inspired him to take up rap music.
 Joining the group, he toured South Indian cities such as Hyderabad, Mumbai, Bangalore and Chennai.
 He opened for various groups including VIVA.
 Returning to Mizoram, he brought along the rap music for which he received awards:

 He was a RJ for Red FM and FM Zoawi in Mizoram.

 He owned a music studio called Spaceville Pro Sessions.
 He also practiced traditional singing, composing, DJing and recording techniques.
 He composed and produced tracks for various singers in his studio including Tini Mohini Thapa, Zorinzuali Khiangte and DJ Lalvenhimi.
 At one time he was a member the rock band The Scavenger Project.